Ted Agon - Author

 .

 With my background I have few illusions.
-In regard to adopting and applying the description of thinking; some will and some won’t.
+In regard to adopting and applying the description of thinking as asking ourselves questions; some will and some won’t.
 What I do know is that those who are diligent in improving their ability to ask questions will succeed over those who don't.

 "Most people